matiaspl/LinkPi-ENCx/README.md

 ### Create & replace the default NO SIGNAL slate image

-By default LinkLib uses `/link/config/nosignal.yuv` as the source of the placeholder image in case a video source for the stream is unavailable.
-The file is a 1920x1080 YUV420SP (or simply YUV420P) raw bitmap.
-To make your own convert your own 1920x1080 image with ffmpeg:
+By default LinkLib uses `/link/config/nosignal.yuv` image as the placeholder image in case a video source is unavailable while the box is streaming.
+This file is a 1920x1080 raw YUV (YUV420SP or simply YUV420P) bitmap.
+To create a customized slate, convert your 1920x1080 image with ffmpeg like so:
 ```
-ffmpeg _yourfile_ -c:v rawvideo -pixel_format yuv420p nosignal.yuv
+ffmpeg yourfile -c:v rawvideo -pixel_format yuv420p nosignal.yuv
 ```
+and overwrite the original.

 ### Secure system accounts with empty passwords